AdolfMacro/eyeRat/README.md

  -  .getSound(connection,time) :
-First, we send the recording time to the server (target) through the socket connection ; Then in the current path create a file called Voice.wav and set its [channel](https://www.wildlifeacoustics.com/resources/faqs/what-is-an-audio-channel "channel") to 2 , then we get [sampwidth](https://www.phonetik.uni-muenchen.de/forschung/BITS/TP1/Cookbook/node62.html "sampwidth") from the server (target) and finally, we receive and save the recorded audio frames from the target .
+First, we send the recording time to the server (target) through the socket connection ; Then in the current path create a file called Voice.wav and set its [channel](https://www.wildlifeacoustics.com/resources/faqs/what-is-an-audio-channel "channel") to 2 , then we get [sampwidth](https://www.phonetik.uni-muenchen.de/forschung/BITS/TP1/Cookbook/node62.html "sampwidth") from the client/server (target) and finally, we receive and save the recorded audio frames from the target .